 b) From the point of view of Customers:

 Would you like to visit a hospital or even a mall where you find difficulty in breathing or where the air is contaminated?
-Absolutely not…
+I think, absolutely not…

 No customers mean no income and no income means no profits.

-So all this comes to just one logical conclusion: Appropriate measures must be taken to maintain cooling coils so that they can efficiently perform what they are supposed to do… as is said.. prevention is better than cure.
+So all this has just one logical conclusion.
+Appropriate measures must be taken to clean cooling coils so that they can efficiently perform what they are supposed to do.
+As is said.. prevention is better than cure.

-Besides posing a threat to the health of the building occupants, dirty cooling coils result is heavy energy consumption and higher electricity bills.
+Besides posing a threat to the health of the building occupants, dirty cooling coils result in heavy energy consumption and higher electricity bills.